PTAssembler Documentation

 If unlinked (i.e. parameters are allowed to vary for each image in the project), lens distortion and shift parameters (a,b,c,d,e,g,t) are optimized for all images in the project regardless of whether a reference image is selected or not.
 FOV is handled slightly differently...if a reference image is selected and if FOV is "unlinked" (i.e. allowed to vary for each image in the project), then FOV is optimized for all images except the reference image.
 If no reference image is selected, and FOV is "unlinked", then FOV is optimized for all images in the project.
 If any of the distortion/shift/fov parameters are linked (i.e. forced to be the same for all images in the project), the selection of a reference image makes no difference...the parameters are optimized.

 Note that the auto-optimizer works differently when invoked with projects that contain Horizontal Line or Vertical Line (t1 or t2) control points when compared to projects that don't contain these types of control points.
-Specifically, Vertical Line control points give the optimizer valuable clues for the correct value for the pitch and roll parameters.
-Because of this, if PTAssembler detects that the project contains 2 or more Vertical Line control points, it will choose to optimize the pitch and roll parameters for all images including the reference image (if selected).
+For example, Vertical Line control points give the optimizer valuable clues for the correct value for the pitch and roll parameters.
+Because of this, if PTAssembler detects that the project contains 2 or more Vertical Line control points, it will generally choose to optimize the pitch and roll parameters for all images including the reference image (if selected).
 PTAssembler's auto-optimizer will also ignore any instructions to equalize the pitch or roll parameters, as this would overwrite the values calculated by the optimizer.
-Similarly, when PTAssembler detects 2 or more Horizontal Line control points in the project, it will optimize the yaw and roll parameters for all images in the project, and ignore any instructions to equalize the yaw or roll parameters.
-Note also that the auto-optimizer always specifies rectilinear projection to the optimizer (regardless of the current setting on Step 2 screen) so that the values for yaw can be accurately deduced by the optimizer using Horizontal Line control points.
+Similarly, when PTAssembler detects 2 or more Horizontal Line control points in the project, it typically will optimize the yaw and roll parameters for all images in the project, and ignore any instructions to equalize the yaw or roll parameters.
+(The exact logic depends on a number of other factors as well, including the projection type).
+Note also that the auto-optimizer always specifies rectilinear (for panoramas with FOV < 180 degrees) or equirectangular projection (for panoramas with FOV >= 180 degrees) to the optimizer (regardless of the current setting on Step 2 screen).

 Because of the way in which the auto-optimizer behaves in the presence of Vertical line and Horizontal line control points, it is not necessary to select a reference image or point if the project contains 2 or more Vertical Line control points and 2 or more Horizontal Line control points.